citp/privacy-policy-historical/v/va/var/varagesale.com.md

 Below is our Privacy Policy which incorporates these goals and promises.

 If you have questions about this policy, please contact our support team at [help@varagesale.com](mailto:help@varagesale.com).

-VarageSale, Inc. (“VarageSale”) operates the website located at www.varagesale.com (“Website”) as well as mobile applications available on application stores including the Apple App Store, Google Play Store and Amazon Kindle App Store (each, an “App”).
+VerticalScope Inc. operates the website located at www.varagesale.com (“Website” or “VarageSale”) as well as mobile applications available on application stores including the Apple App Store, Google Play Store and Amazon Kindle App Store (each, an “App”).
 It is VarageSale’s policy to respect your privacy regarding any information we may collect while operating our service.
 This Privacy Policy applies to visitors of our Website as well as users who register for an account through the Website and/or App.

 ### Website Visitors